cdklabs/aws-delivlib/README.md

 1. Create an AWS Secrets Manager secret and paste the private key as plaintext (not key/value).
 1. Use the name of the AWS Secrets Manager secret in the `sshKeySecret` option.

+## Metrics

+The `Pipeline` construct automatically creates the following metrics in CloudWatch for the configured pipelines.
+These are published under the namespace 'CDK/Delivlib'.

+- *PipelineActionFailures:* For every failed action in the pipeline, a '1' is published to the metric, and for every successful action, sa '0' is published.

+  This metric has the following dimensions:
+  - *Pipeline*: The pipeline name in CodePipeline,
+  - *Action*: THe name of the action that succeeded or failed.

 ## Automatic Bumps and Pull Request Builds